 Please don't include flower arrangement in your work.

-10 am, 11 September 2021 - Award ceremony as a part of Wa Melbourne Ikebana Festival Opening at Rosina, Abbotsford Convent.
+10 am, 10 September 2022 - Award ceremony as a part of Wa Melbourne Ikebana Festival Opening at Rosina, Abbotsford Convent.
+All exhibitors welcome.

 Collection and return of works:

 Artist/courier collection in person: Unsold works MUST be collected from Rosina on Sunday 11 September 2022 between 5 - 7pm.